getbraincloud/examples-unreal/README.md

   error: unknown warning option '-Wno-unused-but-set-variable'; did you mean '-Wno-unused-const-variable'? [-Werror,-Wunknown-warning-option]
 ```
 In that case, remove the command from the files RelayTestApp.Target.cs and RelayTestAppEditor.Target.

+## ScriptTestApp (blueprint only)
+Implements [CloudCode Tutorial](https://getbraincloud.com/apidocs/cloud-code-central/cloud-code-tutorials/) 1 Your First Script and 6 S2S Scripts.

+Requires a script on the server for App ID (included).

+Uses MobileStarterContent.
+If you load in UE 5 + you may see an error similar to:

+'''
+Failed to import '/Users/Shared/Epic Games/UE_5.1/FeaturePacks/MobileStarterContent.upack'.
+Failed to create asset '/Game/MobileStarterContent'.
+Please see Output Log for details.
+'''

+Workaround: rename the installed upack file.

+'''
+cd "$UE_INSTALL_PATH"
+mv StarterContent.upack MobileStarterContent.upack
+'''

+## Tappy Chicken
+Based on Unreal's' demo.
+Shows

+* Achievements
+* Leaderboards
+* User Entities